1960 Southern 500: Race recap

 It would take 4 hours and 43 minutes to complete the race.

 On lap 95, race leader Bobby Johns and Roy Tyner locked bumpers, and both crashed on pit road.
-The crash would kill two mechanics and a NASCAR official.
-Johns's car crashed into an observation post, the pit wall retaining wall, and then swiped the pit area where mechanics had just serviced Joe Lee Johnson's car.
+There was no wall separating pit lane from the circuit at the time, as was the case at most motor racing circuits (Indianapolis had added a barrier separating pit lane from the circuit in 1957, and Daytona was built with an entire bend and grass separating pit lane from the circuit) The crash would kill two mechanics and a NASCAR official.
+Johns's car crashed into an observation post, the pit road retaining wall, and then swiped the pit area where mechanics had just serviced Joe Lee Johnson's car.
 Paul McDuffie and Charles Sweatland, both mechanics for Joe Lee Johnson's team, were killed.
 A third, NASCAR official Joe Taylor, was also killed.
 Three more mechanics and a spectator were injured.
 Johns would manage to walk away from the incident.
 Joe Lee Johnson would withdraw from the race.

-Race leader Buck Baker, on the last corner of his last lap, had his right rear tire blow out.
+Race leader Buck Baker, entering Turn 4 on Lap 364, the final lap, had his right rear tire blow out.
 Meanwhile, second place Rex White was given an early white flag, and Baker had the white flag waved to him twice as he crossed the line with his blown tire.
 Baker limped his stricken car around the track to complete one more lap, by which time White had crossed the line and been given the checkered flag.
-NASCAR officials would discover that White had accidentally been awarded an extra lap, and that Baker was forced to run an extra lap.
+In an era before transponder-based timing and scoring implemented in 1993, NASCAR checked the score cards of all cars after the race.
+Officials would discover that White had accidentally been awarded an extra lap, and that Baker was forced to run an extra lap.
 Baker would eventually be declared the winner.